bhanford9/DataAnalyzer/DataAnalyzer/Documentation/HowToUpdate/DataImportLayer.md

 # Application
 [description about what the application is and the 3 polymorphic layers]

-## Import, Category, Flavor, Export
+## Import, Category, Flavor, Execution
 [description about the significance of these terms and how they drive everything in the application]

 ## MVVM (Quick)